Arborg Ice Dawgs

-The Arborg Ice Dawgs are a junior "B" ice hockey team based in Arborg, Manitoba and a member of the Capital Region Junior Hockey League.
+The Arborg Ice Dawgs are a Junior ice hockey team based in Arborg, Manitoba and a member of the Capital Region Junior Hockey League.
 The team was founded in 2006 and a member of the Keystone Junior Hockey League (KJHL) until 2018.

 They have qualified for three Manitoba Provincial Finals, winning two Manitoba Provincial Junior B Hockey Championship in their history in 2010–11 and 2011–12.

-For the 2018-19 season the Ice Dawgs were one of five teams that departed the Keystone Junior Hockey League and established the Capital region Junior Hockey League.
+For the 2018-19 season the Ice Dawgs were one of five teams that departed the Keystone Junior Hockey League and established the Capital Region Junior Hockey League.